 We Believe That Injured Pedestrians Deserve Compensation

-At Jacoby & Meyers, LLP, we believe that negligent drivers should pay when they injure a pedestrian.
+At Jacoby & Meyers, LLP, our Newark personal injury lawyers believe that negligent drivers should pay when they injure a pedestrian.
 Since 1972, we’ve provided the quality legal representation that our injured clients deserve.
 In resolving complex pedestrian cases, our personal injury attorneys have relied on our legal expertise and practical knowledge of state and local statutes.
 We’ve understood that when a driver strikes a pedestrian, he or she sometimes shares liability with a vehicle owner, a business, a corporation, or an organization.
 In our efforts to recover damages for our clients, we demand that all viable parties take responsibility for their actions.

 Our attorneys have always been committed to working closely with our clients and their families.
 We understand that serious, catastrophic, or fatal injuries have the power to change everyone’s lives.
 Because our legal activities are critical to our clients’ futures, we maintain transparency in everything we do.
 We’ve established communication and answered questions.
 We have allowed our clients to have online access to their case files while we work to recover damages on their behalf.